jarekstrzele/obsidian_notes/_ WEB/REACT/React18+TypeScript/1 Building Components - React 18 Utlimate.md

 # Passing children
-How to create component that accept children?
+How to create component that accept children? — use the `children Props`

 ==Extension for VS Code - `ES7+`==